Proof By Induction (and other Algebra Proofs) - How to Revise

-Have you been avoiding Proof By Induction until now?
+Have you been avoiding Algebra Proofs until now?

-Don't worry, when it comes to the Algebra Proofs, we have you covered.
+Don't worry, when it comes to the Proof by Induction, Contradiction, Limits, Inequalities, we have you covered.

-This blog post highlights some tips and advice on how to approach revision of Proof by Induction.
+This blog post highlights some tips and advice on how to approach revision of Algebra Proofs.

 Proof by Induction on Tacit Maths